 Several studies have proven that taking time off improves mental health.
 When you deprive yourself of vacation and time off to rest and relax, it not only negatively affects your health but also your company.
 An absence management system is essential in this matter.
 Keeping an eye on your work-life balance is definitely to be included on your new year's resolutions list.

 Ring in 2022 with some useful new year's resolutions

-Apart from the new year's resolutions that you need to apply in order to have a fruitful work life in 2021.
+Apart from the new year's resolutions that you need to apply in order to have a fruitful work-life in 2022.
 The points mentioned are useful no matter what industry you work in.